 This mode can be customized by the operator and the AT Pro will retain the changes when the detector is switched off.
-The factory preset for the CUSTOM Mode is the same as the COINS Mode (see above).
+The factory preset for the CUSTOM Mode is the same as the ZERO Mode (see previous page).
 Begin with this discrimination pattern and then use IRON DISC and NOTCH DISC pushbuttons to customize the discrimination settings.